Ricette di Sicilia

 📦 Storage

-- • Allow them to come to room temperature before serving.
+- • Allow them to come back to room temperature before serving to restore their original softness.

 🍷 Pairing